 Sky Island #12 is a space that allows one to escape from the busy and stressful reality world.
 Upon passing through the Noren (door curtain), you will be drawn into a world that blurs the boundaries between nature, time and reality.

-The scrolls of Shoji gami (japanese paper used for door) partition the interior into a maze-like structure that stimulates the audience senses as they get “lost” in the space.
+The interior is partitioned into a maze-like structure that stimulates the audience senses as they get “lost” in the space.

 The installation reacts in accordance with the weather; the scrolls flow in rhythm with the wind and the clouds brighten and dim along with the sunlight.

 There are 2 different styles of space.
-One is the white space with a sofa facing the windows.
-Flowing white scrolls and white puffy clouds provide a pure, light-hearted atmosphere.
-The second is a warm, traditional Japanese space with tatami mats, sliding doors and a covered flowing ceiling.
-One can lies on the mat and literally float among the clouds.
+One is the white space with a sofa facing the windows with flowing scrolls and puffy clouds creating a pure, light-hearted atmosphere.
+The second, is a warm, traditional Japanese space with tatami mats, sliding doors and a covered ceiling which one can lies on the mat and literally float among the clouds.